szwacz/keep-posted/README.md

 keep-posted
 ===========

-Event emitting done functional way.
+Event emitting done the simplest, functional way.
 No silly strings to pass around.
 Only functions.

 Actually *keep-posted* resembles more [Signal](https://github.com/millermedeiros/js-signals/wiki/Comparison-between-different-Observer-Pattern-implementations#signals) than [EventEmitter](https://github.com/millermedeiros/js-signals/wiki/Comparison-between-different-Observer-Pattern-implementations#event-emittertargetdispatcher) pattern but anyway.
 You can give it a try.
 For me this little piece of code gets job done faster and in less error-prone fashion than any other, more complicated PubSub/EventEmitter pattern.